wingify/wingify.github.io/_posts/2017-12-08-animation-in-vue-js.markdown

 The code itself is self-explanatory.
 It simply adds a `task` inside the `todoList` using `addTaskToList` method and removes from the list using `removeTaskFromList`.

 The event binding and loops syntax in the HTML looks similar to what you see in **AngularJS**.
-However, the syntax of variables and methods is different in JS, which reminds you of private variables and public methods you used to code in **C++**.
-You can view the demo here.
+However, the syntax of variables and methods is different in VueJS, which reminds you of private variables and public methods you used to code in **C++**.
+You can view the [demo](https://codepen.io/AshBardhan/pen/XzLxbE).

 Let’s add more interaction in this.
-A confirmation popup should come up with `OK` and `Cancel` options, where the particular task if only you press the former option.
-Regardless of the option chosen, the popup should be closed later on.
+A confirmation pop-up should appear with `OK` and `Cancel` options.
+Regardless of the option chosen, the pop-up should be closed later on.

-In **HTML**, Let’s modify the list element
+In **HTML**, let’s modify the list element

 {% highlight html %}
 <li v-for="(todo, index) in todoList">